gitlabhq/gitlabhq/doc/user/project/issue_board.md

-The first time a given issue appears in any board (i.e. the first time a user loads a board containing that issue), it will be ordered with respect to other issues in that list according to [Priority order][label-priority].
+The first time a given issue appears in any board (i.e. the first time a user loads a board containing that issue), it will be ordered with respect to other issues in that list according to [Priority order](labels.md#label-priority).

 At that point, that issue will be assigned a relative order value by the system representing its relative order with respect to the other issues in the list.
 Any time you drag-and-drop reorder that issue, its relative order value will change accordingly.

 Also, any time that issue appears in any board when it is loaded by a user, the updated relative order value will be used for the ordering.
 (It's only the first time an issue appears that it takes from the Priority order mentioned above.)
 This means that